ellaaaah/Family-Media/pages/about.md

 {% include feature/jumbotron.html objectid="fammed3" %}

-{% include feature/nav-menu.html sections="About the Repository;About the About Page" %}
+{% include feature/nav-menu.html sections="About the Repository;Acknowledgement" %}

 ## About the Repository